 How Much Is Your Watch Worth?

 Do you own a Blancpain watch and would you like to know more about it value?
-Our Experts will carry out a free appraisal of your collector’s watch, provide you with an estimate of the market price, and then accompany you to make a sale at the best price.
+Our Experts will carry out an appraisal of your collector’s watch, provide you with an estimate of the market price, and then accompany you to make a sale at the best price.

 History of the Swiss watchmaker Blancpain

 Blancpain is the oldest Swiss watch brand, having been founded in 1735 by Jehan-Jacques Blancpain.
 Very quickly, the top-of-the-range models were to become a great success.
 Frédéric-Louis Blancpain, the founder’s great-grandson, transformed the family workshop into a manufactory with mass production.
 Today, it belongs to the Swatch Group, like Breguet.
 In 1926, the company brought out its first automatic wristwatch thanks to its collaboration with watchmaker John Harwood.
 In the 1970s, the company was confronted with the development of quartz watches.
 In order to face the competition, Blancpain will enhance its traditional know-how by manufacturing watches with numerous complications.

 Recognising a Blancpain watch

 The Blancpainbrand is characterised by its round-shaped cases.
 Some models are emblematic such as the “Répétition Minutes”, “l‘Utraplate”, “le Chronographe à rattrapage”, the “Ladybird” and the “Villeret”.
 Blancpain also took an interest in the military world by designing in the 1950s a watch resistant to extreme conditions, named “Fifty Fathoms”.
 This model was intended for combat swimmers in the French army.